Employment of autistic people

-The employment of people with autism is a complex social issue, and the rate of unemployment remains among the highest among all workers with physical and neurological disabilities.
+The employment of autistic people is a complex social issue, and the rate of unemployment remains among the highest among all workers with physical and neurological disabilities.
 The rate of employment for autistic people is generally seen to be very low in the US and across the globe, but accurate measurement is rare, as studies often have small sample sizes and rely on self-reporting.
 A 2021 report in the United Kingdom found 71% of autistic adults are unemployed.
 In the United States, estimates of unemployment range from 39% to 85%.
 Many autistic adults face significant barriers to full-time employment and have few career prospects despite the fact that approximately 50% of autistic individuals have a normal or high-normal IQ and no significant physical disabilities.
 In fact, autistic young adults are more likely to be unemployed than people with learning disabilities, intellectual disabilities, or speech/language impairment.

 The majority of autistic people want and are able to work, and there are well-publicized examples of successful careers.
 On the other hand, many autistic people have long been kept in specialized institutions, and even larger numbers remain dependent on their families.
 The most restricted prospects are for nonverbal people with behavioral disorders.
 Even highly functional autistic adults are often underemployed, and their jobs options are limited to low-skilled, part-time, discontinuous jobs in sheltered workshops.
 Many countries with anti-discrimination laws based on disability also often exclude autism spectrum disorder (ASD), as many companies and firms lobby against its inclusion.

 A wide variety of careers and positions are potentially accessible, although positions requiring little human interaction are notoriously favored, and associated with greater success.
 Sectors such as intelligence and information processing in the military, the hospitality and restaurant industry, translation and copywriting, information technology, art, handicraft, mechanics and nature, agriculture and animal husbandry are particularly sought-after and adapted.

 Several issues for low employment (and high lay off) rate of autistic people have been identified in peer-reviewed literature: